 Equality, Diversity and Inclusion

-The AMDD CDT’s Equality, Diversity & Inclusion (EDI) mission is to increase the diversity of PhD level graduates and retain talent from Black and other minoritised backgrounds for academic and industrial employers.
+The AMDD CDT’s Equality, Diversity & Inclusion (EDI) mission is to increase the diversity of PhD level graduates and retain talent from under-represented and minoritised backgrounds for academic and industrial employers.
 We believe that excellence comes through nurturing and embracing diversity.
-To embody this, we commit to taking a leading position in PhD level training by creating a working environment that is open to all, supports diversity and that is a safe space for minoritised and minoritised students.
+To embody this, we commit to taking a leading position in PhD level training by creating a working environment that is open to all, supports diversity and that is a safe space for minoritised students and staff.

 To accomplish our vision, we commit to:

-Ensure that academics, industry and all other CDT partners understand and commit to providing safe spaces to create a community that is conscientious in its responsibilities and engagements, with a particular emphasis on supporting students from Black and other minoritised backgrounds.
+Ensure that academics, industry and all other CDT partners understand and commit to providing safe spaces to create a community that is conscientious in its responsibilities and engagements, with a particular emphasis on supporting students from minoritised backgrounds.

 ED&I Working Group